|

 Miniature Simulator Modules

-range from 18-38 ma.
-This makes them ideally suited for operation with
+from 18-38 ma.
+This makes them ideally suited for operation when powered

 Early-era Flasher Simulator